yeshtables/Sparrow/README.md

 Usage:

-Before Running Sparrow make sure to runt the conservation.py tool found in the ./src/ folder.
+Before Running Sparrow make sure to run the conservation.py tool found in the ./src/ folder.
 It's usage is as follows:
 ./src/conservation.py -o <outputFileName> -k <kmer_length> <inputFileName>

 The Sparrow Tool usage is as follows: